 3. Financing Assumptions - The current schedule to spend the \$87.4 million from the initial bond issue shows those monies being fully drawn down during the first quarter of 2013.
-The plan recommends that construction costs from April 2013 to April 2015 be paid from surplus moneys in the three county flood prevention district sales tax funds, estimated to be approximately \$25.5 million during that time, supplemented by a small subordinated Council bond transaction in the first quarter of 2013 in the net amount of \$8.3 million.
-The plan also recommends that interest earned through April 2016 on the Construction Fund and the Debt Service Reserve Fund held by the bond Trustee be used to pay project costs during this period.
+The plan recommends that construction costs from April 2013 to April 2015 be paid from surplus moneys in the three county flood prevention district sales tax funds, estimated to be approximately \$17.3 million during that time, supplemented by a subordinated Council bond transaction in the first quarter of 2013 in the net amount of \$21.9 million.
+The plan also recommends that interest earned through April 2015 on the Construction Fund and the Debt Service Reserve Fund held by the bond Trustee be used to pay project costs during this period.
 The estimate of surplus in the three county Sales Tax Funds is based upon a calculation made of the amounts that will flow out of the Bond Indenture from the 2010 bond transaction (i.e. funds that are not required to pay interest or principal on the bonds or Council operating costs) as excess to the counties and assumes that those monies are modestly invested by the counties and that they are not spent for any purpose other than levee reconstruction.
-To facilitate the orderly payment of expense the plan provides that in the future excess moneys should not flow out of the Indenture to the County Sales Tax Funds, but rather they should be retained and protected under the Bond Indenture by being placed in the Project Fund, invested and then be spent as pay as you go for levee reconstruction in accordance with the approved financial plan of the Council.
+To facilitate the orderly payment of expense the plan provides that in the future excess moneys should not flow out of the Bond Indenture by being placed in the Project Fund, invested and then be spent as pay as you go for levee reconstruction in accordance with the approved financial plan of the Council.
 This would be a credit enhancement (those monies would be available in the event of a default), simplify accounting and management of those moneys and guarantee that they would be spent on the levee reconstruction costs in accordance with the Council approved plan.

-The financial plan recommends that the Council plan for a final (second) subordinated bond transaction in early 2015, that is projected to raise approximately \$38.4 million in net additional bond proceeds to pay for construction costs.
+The financial plan recommends that the Council plan for a final (second) subordinated bond transaction in early 2015, that is projected to raise approximately \$20.9 million in net additional bond proceeds to pay for construction costs.